ulfurinn/telemetry/doc/db.md

 The purpose of `index` is to gather a real-time snapshot of the system state, and works best with low-rate services with occasional flapping (once per second or less) that provide a state.
 Think "health probe" or "free memory" rather than "http request" or "method call".
 A high-rate service with a lot of flapping, like a frequently failing method call, will strain the DB with updates and quickly bloat the state log table.

-The purpose of `inventory` is to provide a complete list of every existing service for documentation purposes.
+The purpose of `inventory` is to provide a complete list of every existing service for documentation purposes, as in can be tricky to find which services are provided by any given part of a large system.
 It can be an immediate child of `(streams)` with no filtering.
 It uses a long buffer internally, so high-rate services will not overload it.